NunoAntunesRibeiro/NunoAntunesRibeiro.github.io/_portfolio/01-aircraft-routing-and-trajectory-planning.md

+---
+title: "Optimization of Aircraft Routing and Trajectory Planning for Airline Operations"
+excerpt: ""
+collection: portfolio
+---

 ## Research Problem

 Airline schedules contain hundreds or thousands of flight legs that must be assigned to feasible **aircraft rotations**.
 These rotations must respect aircraft availability, airport continuity, maintenance requirements, and other operational constraints.